fsnotify/fsnotify/README.md

     fs.inotify.max_user_watches=200000
     fs.inotify.max_user_instances=256

-### Windows
-Recursive watching is not currently enabled through fsnotify's public API (see the FAQ "Are subdirectories watched?" above).
-The notes below describe Windows backend behavior observed when recursive watching is enabled internally (for example, in fsnotify's own tests).
-They are kept here as a reference for maintainers and contributors who encounter the behavior, since the recursive code path still exists in the backend.

-When recursive watching is enabled and you watch a directory, you may receive a `Write` event for an intermediate directory whenever a child entry inside it is created, renamed, or removed.
-For example, with a recursive watch on `/a` and a new file `/a/b/c`, you will receive `Create /a/b/c` and may also receive `Write /a/b`.

-This happens because, on NTFS-backed volumes, modifying the entries of a directory updates that directory's last-write time, and the Windows backend requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` events on files.
-The same `Write` filter therefore picks up the directory's metadata update.

-kqueue has the same "directory `Write` = directory contents changed" semantics, so portable code that treats `Write` on a directory as "something inside it changed" works on Windows and BSD/macOS, but not on Linux (inotify uses `Write` only for file-content changes).
-If you only care about file content, filter out `Write` events whose path refers to a directory.

-Whether the directory `Write` is actually delivered alongside the child events is not guaranteed: it depends on `ReadDirectoryChangesW` buffering, NTFS metadata update timing, and event coalescing, none of which fsnotify controls.

 ### kqueue (macOS, all BSD systems)
 kqueue requires opening a file descriptor for every file that's being watched;